Worried about a child? Tell us He māharahara ōu ki tētahi tamaiti? Whakamōhio mai

 We'll need some information from you when you make a report of concern:

 We want you to feel safe – at home, at school and everywhere else.
 It's OK to feel worried sometimes, and it's good to share your problems with someone.

 If something happens that makes you feel scared, tell a grown-up you trust.

 They'll want to help if someone is hurting you or making you feel bad.
 Think about which grown-ups you trust.
-Maybe your mum or dad, teacher, brother or sister?
-You could also talk to your grandparents, your friend's mum, someone from church or your doctor.
+Maybe your mum or dad, teacher, kaiako, brother or sister?
+You could also talk to your grandparents, your friend's mum, someone from your marae or church, or your doctor.